An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Computational experiments

-All experiments were run on a desktop computer running OpenSUSE Leap 15.5 with an AMD Ryzen 9 5900X 12-core processor and \SI{128}{\giga\byte} of main memory.
+All experiments were run on a desktop computer running OpenSUSE Leap 15.6 with an AMD Ryzen 9 5900X 12-core processor and \SI{128}{\giga\byte} of main memory.
 Run time and memory consumption are listed as reported by the \texttt{@timed}-macro of Julia.
 Note that the memory consumption estimates the total amount of allocated space during run time, not peak memory.
-All instances were run in a separate Julia process, run with a virtual memory limit set \texttt{ulimit -v} to \SI{80}{\giga\byte}, and with a time limit set to \SI{30}{\minute} (excluding initialization and setup of the worker process); \texttt{ulimit} is a built-in Linux shell command.
-If the instances hits the limit, the tables below contain entries \enquote{oom} and \enquote{oot}, respectively.
+All instances were run in a separate Julia process, with a virtual memory limit set (via \texttt{ulimit -v}) to \SI{80}{\giga\byte}, and with a time limit set to \SI{30}{\minute} (excluding initialization and setup of the worker process); \texttt{ulimit} is a built-in Linux shell command.
+If the instances hits the limit, the tables below contain entries \enquote{oom} (out of memory) and \enquote{oot} (out of time), respectively.